MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/merge-folders-files.md

 Merge branches, files, and folders from Source Control Explorer:

-1. In **Source Control Explorer**, select the branch, folder, or file that you want to merge.
+1. In Source Control Explorer, select the branch, folder, or file that you want to merge.

-2. Select the **File** menu, point to **Source Control**, point to **Branching and Merging**, and then select **Merge**.
+2. Select **File** > **Source Control** > **Branching and Merging**, and then select **Merge**.

   The **Source Control Merge Wizard** is displayed.
 For information about how to use this wizard to complete the merge, see [Use the Source Control Merge Wizard to Complete a Merge](merge-folders-files.md#sourcecontrolwizard).

 ## Initiate a merge from the Tracking Changeset window

 You can use the Tracking Changeset window to view information such as, where a changeset was made, where it was merged, and when these events occurred.
 Branches where a changeset hasn't been merged are also highlighted.
-If you see a branch where the changeset is needed but is missing, use a drag and drop operation.
+If you see a branch where the changeset is needed but is missing, drag it in.

 > [!IMPORTANT]
 > This procedure can be performed only for changesets that affect a branch.
 For example, in the following illustration you can view how branches and folders are displayed with different icons.